Terms of Business – Purchase

 Unless you vary your instructions to us, they will be as follows:

-• To check your answers to the Property Information and Fixtures Fittings and Contents Form.
+- To check your answers to the Property Information Form and Fittings and Contents Form.

 Please note: Your commitment to us includes providing us with a complete set of your title deeds including all relevant planning or other consents.
 Under the terms of the sale contract, you will be selling with your personal guarantee that your title is in good order and nobody other than you has any right to make use of your property in any way (e.g. an informal right of way or access), except as formally provided for in your title deeds.
 This is called a Full Title Guarantee, and if there did prove to be any defect in your title, you would be obliged to use all reasonable endeavours to rectify it at your own expense.

 - To ensure that you acquire in your purchase a freehold/ leasehold title duly registered at HM Land Registry.

 - To ensure that the property has the relevant planning permission and Building Regulations Approval, but this will only include the obtaining of a Building Inspector’s certificate if the property has been constructed in the last ten years.